Exact distinguishability between real-valued and complex-valued Haar random quantum states: Acknowledgements

 \section{Acknowledgements}

+The authors thank Saïd Ladjal, Bertrand Meyer and David Madore for fruitful discussions.
+The authors thank the anonymous referees of Quantum for their relevant remarks on our work.
 The authors acknowledge funding from FranceQCI, funded by the Digital Europe program, DIGITAL-2021-QCI-01, project no. 101091675 as well as funding from the European Union’s Horizon Europe research and innovation programme under the project “Quantum Secure Networks Partnership” (QSNP, grant agreement No. 101114043).